The Baum-Connes and the Mishchenko-Kasparov assembly maps for group extensions: Preliminaries

 \begin{definition} The \textit{Baum--Connes assembly map with coefficients} in $A$ for $\Gamma$ is defined by

 where the last isomorphism as above is due to Lemma \ref{Lem-eqRoe-crossprod}. \end{definition}

 \begin{remark} The original Baum--Connes assembly map was stated by using of the equivariant $K$-homology and the classifying space $\underline{E}\Gamma$ for proper $\Gamma$-actions (please see \cite{BCH-1994}).
-Since Rips complexes provide a concrete model for $\underline{E}\Gamma$ and the $K$-theory of equivariant localization algebras give a picture for the equivariant $K$-homology, Definition \ref{Def-BC-assembly} is identical with the original statement of the Baum--Connes assembly map (please see \cite[Appendix B]{GWY-2024} for more details). \end{remark}
+Since Rips complexes provide a concrete model for $\underline{E}\Gamma$ and the $K$-theory of equivariant localization algebras gives a picture for the equivariant $K$-homology, Definition \ref{Def-BC-assembly} is identical with the original statement of the Baum--Connes assembly map (please see \cite[Appendix B]{GWY-2024} for the detailed proof). \end{remark}

 \begin{conjecture} Let $\Gamma$ be a countable discrete group and $A$ be a $\Gamma$-$C^{\ast}$-algebra.
 Then we have the following conjectures. \begin{enumerate} \item The \textit{strong Novikov conjecture} (SNC, for short) with coefficients in $A$ for $\Gamma$ asserts that $e_{\ast}$ is injective. \item The \textit{surjective assembly conjecture} (SAC, for short) with coefficients in $A$ for $\Gamma$ asserts that $e_{\ast}$ is surjective. \item The \textit{Baum--Connes conjecture} (BCC, for short) with coefficients in $A$ for $\Gamma$ asserts that $e_{\ast}$ is isomorphic. \end{enumerate} \end{conjecture}